RV Travelers Find New Places to Explore and Enjoy. One of Our Finds in Texas.

 We found WINE 101 - a unique local establishment for good Food and Great Wine

-Hope springs eternal, however, and before long we saw signs of civilization which was actually the small town of Helotes, Texas.
+As the saying foes, Hope springs eternal.
+However, it wasn't long before we saw signs of civilization which was actually the small town of Helotes, Texas.

 Another block and we passed an interesting building with a rock facade and a small sign which read "Wine 101".